altdrewism/Switch-PokemonAutoBreeder/README.md

 - When you open up the main Menu by pressing [X], the cursor should hover over Pokémon.
 - You dropped off the parent species Pokémon at the Route 5 nursery, not the Wild Area one.
+- You have some excess box storage for any overflow of eggs.

 ### You're done!